Modern Slavery Trainings

 As the UK is also a signatory State to the Palermo Protocol, as well as the 2030 Agenda, we are also required to adopt measures to prevent means of transport operated by commercial aircraft operators from being used to traffic victims.

-As the IAG recognises, cabin crew members are in a unique position to observe passengers over a prolong period of time, allowing them to use their observation skills to identify a potential victim of trafficking.
+As the IAG recognizes, cabin crew members are in a unique position to observe passengers over a prolong period of time, allowing them to use their observation skills to identify a potential victim of trafficking.
 But this requires knowledge on how traffickers and their victims present, as well as having a response and reporting procedure to follow if they are faced with a potential trafficking situation.

-• Enable cabin and flight crew to understand what human trafficking is
+• Enable cabin and flight crew to understand what human trafficking is.

-• Ensure cabin and flight crew understand how it impacts on their individual and collective roles
+• Ensure cabin and flight crew understand how it impacts on their individual and collective roles.

-• Create opportunities for cabin crew to identify potential victims of human trafficking
+• Create opportunities for cabin crew to identify potential victims of human trafficking.

-• Create opportunities for victims to self-identify as victims of human trafficking
+• Create opportunities for victims to self-identify as victims of human trafficking.

-• Develop an Operator Policy and procedures for cabin and flight crew to follow if a potential victim is identified
+• Develop an Operator Policy and procedures for cabin and flight crew to follow if a potential victim is identified.

 The course covers 12 key thematic topics: